adamheins/dotfiles/README.md

 * [vim](http://www.vim.org/): An excellent text editor.
 * [z](https://github.com/rupa/z): Learns which directories you visit most and takes you there based on a regex.
+* [zsh](http://www.zsh.org/): zsh is the shell I currently use.
+Its mostly compatible with bash and is somewhat more refined.

 ## Prospective Tools
 These are tools that I am interested in using in the future, once the projects